-How to choose good quality oil?
+What’s the best way to choose good oil?

 Cheap refined and hydrogenated oils usually have neither a specific taste nor odor and are completely neutral.
 However, it also doesn’t have any valuable nutrients – only calories.
-It’s not surprising that all nutritionists warn us to avoid hydrogenated fats.
+It’s not surprising at all that all nutritionists warn us to avoid hydrogenated fats.

 Olive oil – the king of unrefined oils

 The quality of oil depends on the extraction method.
 The colder oil is squeezed, the more valuable it is in terms of nutritional properties and has a wider range of flavors.
 A self-respecting Italian olive oil producer would never squeeze the oil from olives lying on the ground.
 He would sell them to a producer of refined oil.
-Oil flavors depend on the type of olives, their preparation speed, picking time.
+Oil flavors depend on the type of olives, their preparation technique, picking time.
 High-quality olive oil producers don’t use pesticides or herbicides.
 They simply take good care of the olive trees and follow the exact technological production process.

 Tasting is the way to find your favourite kind